 Remote work is far less structured than on-site work which means that project managers will have to provide more structured expectations than might be required in an office setting.
 All workers should have a crystal clear picture of what they are supposed to accomplish, which tasks they own individually, when they need to finish each task, and whom to go to when or if they have issues.

 Track Progress Closely

 While all project managers absolutely have to stay on top of project progress, a remote project manager will have to stay closer to the project status at all times.
-With remote employees, projects are more likely to get off track because the team members are not sitting next to each other.
-A remote project manager will have to closely monitor development and ensure team members are communicating with each other and staying on the right path.
+With remote workers, projects are more likely to get off track because the workers are not sitting next to each other.
+A remote project manager will have to closely monitor development and ensure workers are communicating with each other and staying on the right path.